 A profit-sharing plan is one of many different kinds of retirement plans offering employers a way to provide a benefit to employees.
 The plan can provide a lot of flexibility in how money can be distributed, though employers must abide by certain rules in how they administer the plan, in order to avoid discrimination.
-Usually, only employers contribute to a profit-sharing plan.

 For employees, that means they need to do nothing to participate in the plan or max out its benefits.
 The profit-sharing is, in effect, a bonus on top of any other retirement benefits.

 The plan can be operated as a separate account or it can be a feature added to a 401(k) account, but either way it’s only the employer making contributions through the profit-sharing feature.

 As a qualified retirement plan, the funds can be withdrawn without penalty after the employee turns 59 1/2, though withdrawals before that age are subject to a 10 percent penalty on top of any taxes owed.
 Withdrawal rules are similar to those for a traditional IRA, and participants will have required minimum withdrawals when they reach age 73.

 From sole proprietors to large corporations, a company of any size can participate in the plan.
 Employers may decide how much to share with employees, up to 25 percent of their payroll during that tax year.
 The maximum amount of salary that can be used to figure the profit-sharing bonus is limited to $330,000 in 2023.

 Employers are not obligated to use the program from year to year, allowing them to shut off the plan, if needed or desired.
 However, when the employer does make contributions, they must be made according to a predetermined formula, to ensure that the profits are divided legally.